jazzorpheus/jof-scheduler/zNOTES.md

   - Fast refresh only works when a file only exports components.
 Move your React context(s) to a separate file.
   - Fast refresh only works when a file only exports components.
 Use a new file to share constants or functions between components.

+- Figure out how to stop part of the border going missing on No. of Teams and Players per Team inputs when making rounded

 - Copy form on https://jofacademy.eu/registration.php
   - No border except when inputs are focused
   - Label: input horizontally aligned?
 Or...